stablekernel/aqueduct/source/docs/db/db_tools.md

 }
 ```

-Seeding is ran after a migration's `ugprade` method has completed.
+Seeding is run after a migration's `ugprade` method has completed.
 Seeding data also occurs in the same transaction as `upgrade`.

 ### Handling Non-nullable Additions